michtrofimov/hse_data_analysis_MSA/README.md

 https://github.com/encent/2021_Skoltech_Bioinformatics_course_seminar_4/blob/master/data/upstreams.fasta

-To download a raw file, there are 2 options:
+To download a raw file from github, there are 2 options:

 a) `right click` the `Raw` button at the top of the file, select `Save Link As…` (or depending on the version of your Internet browser, `Download Linked File As...`), choose the location on your computer where you want to save the file, and select `Save`.